KrisSiegel/msngr.js/README.md

 - N/A

 ###Building
-Run the following commands to get up to speed (assuming node, npm, grunt and mocha are all installed globally)
+Run the following commands to get up to speed (assuming node, npm, grunt-cli and mocha are all installed globally)

 ```
 npm install